 - Press the black arbor lock button to lock the arbor.
-(Fig. 37) - Using the supplied Hex Key, release the flange bolt and outer blade flange and the blade from the arbor.
-(Fig. 38)
+(Fig. 27) You may need to rotate the arbor slightly for the arbor lock to engage. - Using the supplied Hex Key, release the flange bolt and outer blade flange and the blade (if fitted) from the arbor.
+(Fig. 28)